 Let’s make an herb container garden!
 I’m itching to dig in the dirt.
-And I am so anxious to start using fresh herbs in the kitchen and beyond!
-Let’s make a pretty and easy container to put our herb garden in!
-Let’s do this!!!
+And I am so anxious to start using fresh herbs in the kitchen and outside too!
+This post will help you with everything you need to know and do to have a lovely container herb garden.

-This is a really fun and easy project and I think it is a pretty and useful gift.
-And a very nice way to show your love to Mom!
+This is a really fun and easy project and I think it is a pretty and useful gift for yourself or someone else.

 A container herb garden begins with a pretty container!